aammd/UBCadv-r/03_Functions/Functions-Jenny.md

 Good to know: "If you want to ensure that an argument is evaluated you can use `force`".

 *I didn't really understand the example used to illustrate forcing.
 "At this point, the loop is complete and the final value of x is 10.
 Therefore all of the adder functions will add 10 on to their input".
 That confuses me because it seems to conflict with this idea that a fresh copy of a function's environment is created at call time.
-I think we should revisit this after we've read about environments.*
+We will revisit this after we've read about environments.*

 *The promise section hasn't totally sunk in yet.
 At least partially due to lack of examples and use cases.
 Is this relevant to my life?
 See if others want to discuss.*